sulsan/Scrypto_class_2022/README.md

 # Scrypto_class_2022
-Chapters 1-8 from The Rust Programming Language
+1) Examples from the first 8 chapters from book The Rust Programming Language
+2) Scrypto examples